Ayunzee/alx-system_engineering-devops/0x00-shell_basics/README.md

 deletes the file betty.
-delees the directory that was created.
+deletes the directory my-first-directory from tmp